mantidproject/mantid/docs/source/release/v6.10.0/reflectometry.rst

    :width: 300px

 - Algorithm :ref:`algm-SaveISISReflectometryORSO` now outputs the individual angle and transmission files, flood correction files, calibration files and the reduction script in the ORSO file metadata.
 - Algorithm :ref:`algm-SaveISISReflectometryORSO` is now able to save multiple datasets to a single file.
 Note that as part of this change the InputWorkspace parameter has been renamed to WorkspaceList and takes a comma separated list of workspace names.
 Existing scripts that call the algorithm will need to be updated to use this new parameter name.
-The :ref:`Save ASCII tab<refl_save_ascii>` has been updated with additional checkbox options to support this new functionality when saving in the ORSO format.
+The :ref:`Save tab<refl_save>` has been updated with additional checkbox options to support this new functionality when saving in the ORSO format.

 Bugfixes
 --------